jhonoryza/laravel-inertia-builder/docs/filters/select.md

 ## Server-side Search Example

 For large datasets, you can enable server-side searching and option loading.
-This is useful when you want to fetch options dynamically as the user types.
+This is useful when you want to fetch options dynamically from backend as the user types.

 ```php
 use App\Models\District;